 Applicable Reliability Standards

-ISO New England establishes reliability standards for the six-state New England region on the basis of authority granted to the ISO by the Federal Energy Regulatory Commission.
-Because New England is part of a much larger power system, the region also is subject to reliability standards established for the northeast and the entire United States by the Northeast Power Coordinating Council and the North American Electric Reliability Corporation.
+ISO New England establishes reliability criteria and procedures for the six-state New England region on the basis of authority granted to the ISO by the Federal Energy Regulatory Commission (FERC).
+Because New England is part of a much larger interconnected power system, the region also is subject to reliability standards established for the northeast and the entire United States by the Northeast Power Coordinating Council (NPCC) and the North American Electric Reliability Corporation (NERC), respectively.

-The standards, criteria and assumptions used in planning studies are guided by a series of reliability standards and criteria:
+The standards, criteria, and assumptions used in planning studies are guided by a series of reliability standards and criteria:

-North American Electric Reliability Corporation (“NERC”) Reliability Standards for Transmission Planning (“TPLs”) which apply to North America.
-These standards can be found on the NERC website. at http://www.nerc.com/page.php?cid=2|20
+North American Electric Reliability Corporation reliability standards for Transmission Planning (TPLs) which apply to North America.
+These standards can be found on the NERC website.

-Northeast Power Coordinating Council (“NPCC”) Design and Operation of the Bulk Power Systems (Directory #1) and NPCC Classification of Bulk Power System Elements (Document A-10) which describe criteria applicable to Ontario, Quebec, Canadian Maritimes, New York and New England.
-These criteria can be found at the NPCC website. at: https://www.npcc.org/Standards/Directories/Forms/Public%20List.aspx
+Northeast Power Coordinating Council Design and Operation of the Bulk Power Systems (Directory #1) and NPCC Classification of Bulk Power System Elements (Document A-10) which describe criteria applicable to Ontario, Quebec, Canadian Maritimes, New York and New England.
+These documents can be found on the NPCC website.

-ISO New England Planning and Operating Procedures which apply to the New England transmission system except for the northern section of Maine that is not directly interconnected to the rest of the United States but is interconnected to New Brunswick.
-These standards can be found at the ISO-NE website. at http://www.iso-ne.com/rules_proceds/index.html
+ISO New England Planning and Operating Procedures which apply to the New England transmission system, which excludes the northern section of Maine that is not directly interconnected to the rest of the United States transmission system but is interconnected to the New Brunswick system.
+These procedures can be found on the ISO website.

-NERC, NPCC and ISO-NE describe the purpose of their reliability standards and criteria as:
+NERC, NPCC, and the ISO describe the purpose of their reliability standards and criteria as:

-NERC describes the intent of Transmission Planning Standards, its TPLs, as providing for system simulations and associated assessments that are needed periodically to ensure that reliable systems are developed that meet specified performance requirements with sufficient lead time, and that continue to be modified or upgraded as necessary to meet present and future system needs.
+NERC describes the intent of the TPL standards as providing for system simulations and associated assessments that are needed periodically to ensure that reliable systems are developed that meet specified performance requirements with sufficient lead time, and that continue to be modified or upgraded as necessary to meet present and future system needs.

-NPCC describes the intent of its criteria as providing a “design-based approach” to ensure the Bulk Power System is designed and operated to a level of reliability such that the loss of a major portion of the system, or unintentional separation of a major portion of the system, will not result from any design contingencies.
+NPCC describes the intent of its Directory #1 criteria as providing a “design-based approach” to ensure the Bulk Power System (BPS) is designed and operated to a level of reliability such that the loss of a major portion of the system, or unintentional separation of a major portion of the system, will not result from any design contingencies.

-ISO-NE, in its Planning Procedure No. 3 (“PP-3”), describes that the purpose of the New England Reliability Standards is to assure the reliability and efficiency of the New England bulk power supply system through coordination of system planning, design and operation.
+ISO New England, in its Planning Procedure No. 3 (PP 3), describes that the purpose of the New England Reliability Standards is to assure the reliability and efficiency of the New England PTF through coordination of system planning, design, and operation.

-The ISO-NE planning standards and criteria, which are explained in this guide, are based on the NERC, NPCC and ISO-NE specific standards and criteria, and are set out for application in the region in ISO-NE Planning and Operation procedures.
-As the NERC registered Planning Authority, ISO-NE has the responsibility to establish procedures and assumptions that satisfy the intent of the NERC and NPCC standards.
+The ISO planning standards and criteria, which are explained in this guide, are based on the NERC, NPCC, and ISO specific standards and criteria, and are set out for application in the region in the ISO Planning and Operation procedures.
+As the NERC registered Planning Authority, the ISO has the responsibility to establish procedures and assumptions that satisfy the intent of the NERC and NPCC standards.

 Types of System Planning Studies